Maithili/SLaTe-PRO/README.md

 ## ToDos

-- Visualize each day's predictions and GT
+- ~Visualize each day's predictions and GT~
-- Embeddings for objects
+- ~Embeddings for objects~
+- Try pretraining on LLM-generated data
 - Split results by objects added/removed from table
 - Figure out layer and embedding sizes
 - Apply query mask for future predictions.
 Use Case: When someone refuses an object, the robot should use that for the next prediction